Anishmote/ai-chat-bot/README.md

 This Python project is an **AI-powered auto chat bot** that uses **ChatGPT (OpenAI API)** along with **PyAutoGUI** and **Pyperclip** to automatically read messages from a chat window and send intelligent replies.

 It simulates human typing by copying AI-generated responses to the clipboard and pasting them into the chat app.
 ---
+🎤 Usage

+Open WhatsApp Web (or another chat app).

+Start the bot → it will:

+Select chat messages

+Copy text to clipboard

+Send it to ChatGPT

+Paste AI’s reply back into the chat
+---

 ## 🚀 Features